Water resources management in Egypt: Irrigation Improvement Program

 From 1996 onwards the World Bank and Germany's development bank KfW supported the IIP with the ultimate objective to increase agricultural production and income.
 As part of this project, 2,906 water user associations were created irrigating more than 200 thousand feddan (84,000 hectares) in the Western Delta (Mahmoudia) and the Northern Delta (Manaifa and Wasat).
 However, net revenues increased only by 6–9% due to reduced pumping costs compared to a target of 30%, so that the project was rated as "marginally satisfactory" by the World Bank in 2007.

 Beginning in 1996 the government also initiated the creation of drainage user associations (DUAs) to manage drainage canals collectively.
 However, these associations remained marginal and apparently, farmers are not interested in organizing themselves in drainage matters only.

-Mega-projects to irrigate "New Lands"
+Mega projects to reclaim desert land

-Three mega-projects were initiated in the mid-1990s to irrigate so-called "New Lands" outside the Nile River Valley.
-From a hydrological point of view a key difference between new lands and old lands is that irrigation return flows from the New Lands are not available further downstream, as it is the case for irrigation on the Old Lands.
+Three mega projects were initiated in the mid-1990s to irrigate so-called "new lands" outside the Nile Valley.
+From a hydrological point of view a key difference between new lands and old lands is that irrigation return flows from the new lands are not available further downstream, as it is the case for irrigation on the old lands in the Nile Valley.